Due to the COVID-19 pandemic, the following policies are in effect:

 All Libraries users are expected to abide by the University of Washington COVID-19 Face Coverings Policy.
-For 2021 Fall quarter, face coverings are required indoors regardless of vaccination status.
+For 2021 Fall quarter, face coverings are required indoors, including the library's study rooms, regardless of vaccination status.

 To help support the face coverings requirement, eating in the library is currently not allowed.
 Please limit eating to a designated eating space on campus.